-Expenditure by St John's College School was £4,844,000, down £73,000 (-1.5%) on the previous year.
+Expenditure by St John's College School was $\pounds 4,862,000$ , up $\pounds 18,000$ (0.4%) on the previous year.
 A separate bursar for St John's College School has responsibility for the school's finances.

-Agency and management fees principally relating to the College's investment portfolio and estates repairs were together $\pounds 2,700,000$, up $\pounds 132,000$ (5.1%) on the previous year.
+Agency and management fees principally relating to the College's investment portfolio and estates repairs were together $\pounds 2,949,000$ , up $\pounds 249,000$ (9.2%) on the previous year.

-Fundraising and alumni-relations costs were £825,000 in the year, up £231,000 (38.9%) on the previous year.
+Fundraising and alumni-relations costs were $\pounds$ 821,000 in the year, down $\pounds$ 4,000 (0.5%) on the previous year.
 These costs are shown in aggregate since both activities are carried out by the College's Development Office.
-The increase in these costs reflects the College's decision to invest further in its alumni relations and fundraising activities with the launch of a major fundraising campaign in 2008.
+These costs reflect the College's decision to invest further in its alumni relations and fundraising activities with the public launch of a major fundraising campaign in 2008.

-The College has begun to drawdown on its loan facility of £20m to fund partially its building refurbishment programme and, therefore, Interest and Bank charges are expected to rise in the future as the building programme continues.
+The College continues to drawdown on its loan facility of £20m to fund partially its building refurbishment programme and, therefore, Interest and Bank charges are expected to rise in the future as the building programme progresses.

-Expenditure on the St John's Innovation Centre and other subsidiary activity was $\pounds 1,193,000$, down $\pounds 269,000$ (-18.4%) on the previous year.
-This reflects the ending of certain consultancy and grant projects.
+Expenditure on the St John's Innovation Centre and other subsidiary activity was $\pounds 1,248,000$ , up $\pounds 55,000 (4.6\%)$ on the previous year.